90% of Americans use customer service as a factor in deciding whether or not to do business with a company.

 The most important of all the elements is patience.
 First and foremost, it shows customers that you are respectful and want to help.
 Being patient is a good skill for any trade, but when dealing with customers it is especially important.

 Great service beats fast service.
 You have to be willing to take time to listen and fully understand your customers’ needs.
 Don’t worry so much about getting their inquiries answered and over and done with as fast as possible.
-Make sure you are thorough, patiently gathering all the information you need to get their problem solved.

 Patience is especially important when dealing with rude customers.
 It’s bound to happen, and how you deal with them is important to your reputation.